equinor/radix-platform/public-site/site/guides/volume-mounts/index.md

 toc: true
 ---

-Currently we support only one type of volume mount.
+Currently, we support only one type of volume mount.
 The supported type is to mount Azure Blob Container using blobfuse FlexVolume driver for Kubernetes.
 See [this](https://github.com/Azure/kubernetes-volume-drivers/tree/master/flexvolume/blobfuse) for more information.

 In order to make use of this functionality you have to: